 RIHEBC’S financing process happens in 4 steps: Step 1 is optional and consists of pre-financing assistance; Steps 2 through 4 are required and consist of application acceptance; preliminary approval; and final approval.

-While not all of RIHEBC’s borrowers require pre-financing assistance, for those that do, or are not sure if they do, RIHEBC encourages you to contact the Corporation at the early stages of planning for a borrowing.
-By doing so, you can be assigned one of the Corporation’s financial advisors who will offer assistance on calculating debt capacity, understanding your credit profile, evaluating financing options, and then determining a preliminary plan of finance.
+While not all RIHEBC’s borrowers require pre-financing assistance, for those that do, or are not sure if they do, RIHEBC encourages you to contact the Corporation at the early stages of planning for a borrowing.
+By doing so, RIHEBC and its dedicated financial advisor, Acacia Financial (“Acacia”), can gauge what your financing needs are, review the process with you, and then help you secure a financial advisor who will represent you, the borrower (the “borrower FA”).
+The borrower FA will be an extension of your finance staff and will offer invaluable assistance on calculating debt capacity, understanding your credit profile, evaluating financing options, and then determining a preliminary plan of finance.
+The Corporation’s pre-qualified list of borrower FAs is here.

 Complete and submit RIHEBC’s application, along with requested materials.
 RIHEBC will review the application and request any follow-up information that may be needed.
-Then the Corporation will present your application to the Board for “acceptance” at the next Board meeting.
-Please note, RIHEBC needs to receive an application 10 business days prior to the date of the Board meeting.
-Generally, Board meetings are held on the second Wednesday of each month.
+Then your application will be presented to the RIHEBC Board for “acceptance” at the next board meeting.
+Please note, RIHEBC must receive an application at least 14 days before the date of the board meeting.
+Generally, board meetings are held on the second Wednesday of each month.
+A full list of up to date board meetings can be found here.

-By this time, you will have met and/or spoken with the FA and have determined a preliminary plan of finance.
+By this time, you will have met and/or spoken with the borrower FA and determined a preliminary plan of finance.
 Some key considerations for the plan of finance:

-Generally, the FA will work with you to answer these, and many other, technical questions.
+Generally, the Corporation and the advisors will work with you to answer these, and many other, technical questions.

-By this time, it is also likely that you will have met and/or spoken with the assigned BC.
-Bond counsel does the important due diligence on your institution and project to determine that the bonds can be tax-exempt.
+By this time, it is also likely that you will have met and/or spoken with the assigned bond counsel.
+This law firm does the important due diligence on your institution and project to determine that the bonds can be tax-exempt.
 They will provide you with a tax due diligence questionnaire and request a variety of documents and information.
-At this point, you will want to engage your own counsel (“borrower counsel” should be someone familiar with tax-exempt bond transactions.
-RIEHBC can provide names of qualified firms).
+At this point, if you haven’t already, you will want to engage your borrower counsel.

-The FA will prepare a “Final Approval Memorandum” (FAM) to be presented to the Board, usually, but not always, at the board meeting following preliminary approval.
-The FAM will have more specific information on the structure of the bonds, ratings, if applicable, expected sale and closing dates, etc. By this time, you will have had several meetings (most likely conference calls) with the members of your financing team (FA, BC, borrower counsel, RIHEBC, etc.) and bond documents will be in near final form.
-BC will present to the Board a final authorizing resolution that will summarize the transaction and serve as RIHEBC’s formal approval to proceed.
+Acacia will prepare a “Final Approval Memorandum” (FAM) to be presented to the Board, usually, but not always, at the board meeting following preliminary approval.
+The FAM will have more specific information on the structure of the bonds, ratings, if applicable, expected sale and closing dates, etc. By this time, you will have had several meetings (most likely conference calls) with the members of your financing team (FAs, bond counsel, borrower counsel, RIHEBC, etc.) and bond documents will be in near final form.
+Bond counsel will present to the Board a final authorizing resolution that will summarize the transaction and serve as RIHEBC’s formal approval to proceed to a closing.

 Once the final approval (and TEFRA, if applicable) is in hand, the closing of the bond issue can occur.